 Typically, you can redeem a travel card’s rewards for travel-focused purchases such as airfare or hotel stays, as well as other options like gift cards, merchandise or cash.
 The value of those rewards varies by card.
-But in many cases, you’ll get the most value when you redeem for travel.
+But in most cases, you’ll get the highest value when you redeem for travel.

-The travel credit cards that are most worth it for international travel are ones that come with no foreign transaction fee.
+The travel credit cards that are most worth it for international travelers and shoppers are ones that come with no foreign transaction fee.
 Foreign transaction fees can be as costly as 3% of each purchase made with a foreign merchant.
 But luckily, most travel cards don’t have this fee.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.